FAQ for How to Create Windows XP Setup CD for a Windows-Preloaded System

 It will appear on your page as:

-FAQ for How to Create Windows XP Setup CD for a Windows-Preloaded System
+FAQ for How to Create a Windows XP Setup CD for a Windows-Preloaded System